 I accidentally turned off VNC on my hosted Mac.
 What do I do?

-If you turn off VNC / ARD on your hosted Mac by mistake, you can re-enable it through a console connection via SSH (which MacStadium turns on by default on all subscription based Mac servers) with these instructions:
+If you inadvertently turn off VNC / ARD on your hosted Mac, you can re-enable it through a console connection via SSH (which MacStadium turns on by default on all subscription based Mac servers) with these instructions: